petalo-project/tofpet3d/README.md

 See [https://tofpet3d.readthedocs.io](https://tofpet3d.readthedocs.io)

 ## Contributors
-tofpet3d is based on the code by P. Solevi and J. Gillam, with modifications by P. Ferrario and J. Renner.
+tofpet3d is based on code by P. Solevi and J. Gillam, with modifications by P. Ferrario and J. Renner.